geopjr-forks/heroku-buildpack-tor/README.md

 # To set your own permanent V3 .onion address

 1. Generate/find your own hostname/hs_ed25519_public_key/hs_ed25519_secret_key files
-2. Set the .onion address inside the hostname file as an environment variable named "HIDDEN_DOT_ONION"
+2. Set the .onion address inside the hostname file as an environment variable named "ONION_LOCATION"
 3. Create a folder named "config" in your app's root folder
 4. Copy and paste your hs_ed25519_public_key/hs_ed25519_secret_key files here, and rename them so that ".erb" is at the end of each
 5. Create/put your custom torrc file in this config folder, and also rename it so that ".erb" is at the end.
 The HiddenServiceDir should point to /app/hidden_service/